 This and the other banner in the unit are both from Pete's Flags and very nice they are too, I hope to convince him to make more one day.

 This was one of two Stanley banners to be used in 1513 as whilst Thomas carried this banner in France he was also required to raise troops (6500) for battle of Flodden serving under his Uncle, Edward Stanley and for this he was given permission to allow Edward to carry a duplicate.
 So you could say I've also created my first unit for a Flodden Army - I've really got to even up the balance with some French before I think about that.

-The Stanleys were rather busy in 1513; Lord Thomas Stanley personally led and raised a retinue of 511 for the French campaign, serving in the Foreward under the earl of Shrewsbury.
+For the French campaign Thomas raised a retinue of 511 which marched in the Foreward under the Earl of Shrewsbury.
 Of that number were some demilancers though I have been unable to ascertain exactly how many.
-From the brief information I have found it appears he perhaps fought on foot as well as mounted as he is mentioned as being present at the Battle of the Spurs and was also commended for his bravery both at the sieges of Therouanne and Tournai so you could say he was in the thick of it, either that or keen to be noticed.
+From the brief information I have found it appears he perhaps fought on foot as well as mounted as he is mentioned as being present at the Battle of the Spurs and was also commended for his bravery at the sieges of Therouanne and Tournai so I guess he was in the thick of it, either that or keen to be noticed.